realityforge/course-getting-started-with-ethereum-solidity-development/chainlist/README.md

+# ChainList Application

+This application was created via unboxing a new project via `truffle unbox chainskills/chainskills-box`.

-# ChainSkills Truffle Box
+# Setup

-This Truffle Box has all you need to create a DApp by following the course delivered by [ChainSkills](https://www.udemy.com/getting-started-with-ethereum-solidity-development/).

-This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).

-## Installation

-1. Install Truffle globally.
-    ```javascript
-    npm install -g truffle
-    ```

-2. Download the box.
-This also takes care of installing the necessary dependencies.
-    ```javascript
-    truffle unbox chainskills/chainskills-box
-    ```

-3. Run the development console.
-    ```javascript
-    truffle develop
-    ```

-4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
-    ```javascript
-    compile
-    migrate
-    ```
+Upload the contracts to ganache:

+    > truffle migrate --reset --compile-all --network ganache

-5. Run the `liteserver` development server (outside the development console) for front-end hot reloading.
-Smart contract changes must be manually recompiled and migrated.
+Run the local `liteserver` development server via `yarn dev` for front-end hot reloading.
+This starts a local server on on http://localhost:3000.
+(Smart contract changes must be manually recompiled and migrated.)
-    ```javascript
-    // Serves the front-end on http://localhost:3000
-    npm run dev
-    ```